alecs297/shitposta/README.md

 # shitposta (the original one)

-semi-private trash bin in the cloud basically providing an easy way for serving random nonsense from a folder, mostly memes
+Node.js wevserver serving as a semi-private trash bin in the cloud.

+Basically providing an easy way for serving random files from a folder: images, videos, mostly memes.

+Pros: auto indexing, autoplay, key shortcuts & filters.
+Cons: highly rushed and not safari compatible

+> disclaimer, this is not a serious project, only a small tool